 Most credit card offers include a grace period for “new purchases.”
 The grace period extends from the time you make a purchase to the due date of the monthly billing cycle when you made the purchase.

-As long as you pay off purchases by the time your monthly statement is due, the credit card company doesn’t charge interest on them.
+As long as you pay off purchases (aka your statement balance) by the time your monthly statement is due, the credit card company doesn’t charge interest on them.

 When you pay any amount less than the new balance — only the minimum monthly payment, for example — you’ll have an unpaid credit card balance that carries over to the next month.

 Interest charges will accrue on these unpaid balances.
 When you don’t pay your full balance, that’s sometimes called “carrying” or “revolving” a balance.
 And, if you pay less than the minimum payment, you can also end up with late fees.

 To avoid a finance charge, all you need to do is pay off your statement balance in full by the time your credit card bill is due every month.
 You can do this when you get your statement in the mail, or any time before the bill is due.
-Most credit card issuers will let you connect a checking account to automatically pay the full statement balance on the due date.
+Most credit card issuers will let you connect a checking account and schedule automatic drafts to pay the full statement balance on the due date.

-While most credit cards work this way, not all credit cards do.
+While most credit cards work as described above, not all credit cards do.
 With some cards, you’ll be charged interest on purchases immediately.
 Other cards start with a grace period, but it’s possible to lose the grace period if you make a late payment, for example.
-Making a particularly late monthly payment could also damage your creditworthiness and cause your issuer to establish a penalty APR — a higher interest rate that’s designed to make up for your risk as a borrower.
+Making a particularly late monthly payment could also damage your creditworthiness and cause your issuer to impose a penalty APR — a higher interest rate that’s designed to make up for your risk as a borrower.